Find Affordable College Courses

 9 Yearly Graduations

 The 2nd most popular school in the country for agricultural teacher education majors who are seeking their doctor's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in agricultural teacher education from UF.
+During the most recent year for which we have data, 9 people received their doctor's degree in agricultural teacher education from UF.
+About 63% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 4 Yearly Graduations

 Oklahoma State University - Main Campus is the 3rd most popular school in the nation for students seeking a doctor's degree in agricultural teacher education.
-Each year, around 24,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to agricultural teacher education majors at OSU.
+During the most recent year for which we have data, 4 people received their doctor's degree in agricultural teacher education from OSU.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #3